shown in other instead.

 World Clutter scatters objects procedurally and therefore even more memory-efficient.
 At the same time it means that scattered objects cannot be moved.

-- The WorldClutter class to edit world clutters via API
+- The WorldClutter class to edit World Clutter via API

 Creating a World Clutter#

-- Add a World Clutter node: on the Menu Bar, choose Create -> Clutter -> Node.
+Add a World Clutter node: in the Menu, choose Create -> Clutter -> Node.

-Objects in a Clutter are node references that are scattered throughout a definite area and for each of which the probability of its appearing is controlled.
+Objects in World Clutter are node references that are scattered throughout a definite area and for each of which the probability of its appearing is controlled.

 |Remove||Delete all selected node references from the list.
 To select an object, a box near it should be checked.|